Hudsn/akimbo/readme.md

 ### What is it?
 A drop-in browser hot reloader for Go applications.

-Simply use the helpers in this package to generate a HandlerFunc, add the script to your frontend, whether that be Go templates, static html, or an SPA, and enjoy automatic browser reloading on save!
+Simply use the helpers in this package to generate a HandlerFunc, add the script to your frontend, whether that be Go templates, static html, or an embedded SPA, and enjoy automatic browser reloading on save!

 ### How does it work?
 When target files on your system are changed, the reload handler sends a